NativeScript/docs/content/guide/core/utils.md

 const toStr: number | boolean  = Utils.convertString(value)
 ```

-Converts a string value to number or boolean.
+Converts a string value to a number or boolean.
 If it can not convert, it returns the passed string.

 ---
 ### GC()